-By the time your baby is 6 months old, sleep will most likely have consolidated into 3-4 distinct naps, with each nap being about 1 hour long and any 3rd or 4th nap being about 30 minutes long.
-By this age, the majority of your baby’s sleep should be happening at night (11-12 hours).
+By the time your baby is 6 months old, sleep will most likely have consolidated into 3-4 distinct naps, with each nap being about 1 hour long and any third or fourth nap being about 30 minutes long.
+By this age, the majority of your baby's sleep should be happening at night (11-12 hours).

 As for nighttime waking, keep in mind that while some babies are sleeping through the night by 6 months, others aren't, and that's okay.
 Formula-fed babies are usually sleeping 8 hours or more at night by this point, but breastfed babies may continue to need 1-2 nighttime feedings.

 At the 7-month mark, you can expect your baby to sleep about 11-12 hours at night and 2-3 hours during the day, spread out over 3 naps.

 These naps are likely becoming fairly predictable at this point, which means you can coordinate feedings around nap times.
 This is especially important because, by this stage, you have probably introduced solid food meals into your baby's diet.
 For tips on how to coordinate feedings and naps, you can check out this sample 7 month old sleep and feeding schedule.

 By 7 months of age, most babies are able to sleep 8 hours or more at night without feedings; however, your breastfed baby may still need 1 nighttime feeding, and this is perfectly fine.
 If your baby is still waking multiple times at night, however, it's likely you have a sleep issue on your hands.
 If that nighttime waking is becoming problematic for your family, you may want to work on sleep coaching, if you haven't already.